iambrj/notes/networking-course.md

   + Invariant to maintain : `LAS - LSR <= RWS`
   + Acks are cumulative
 - Retrasmission : go back n vs selective repeat

+# Unit 3 : Packet Switching

+- Things needed for long distance network
+  + Codes: WAIT, ERROR, FAILURE, FOG, etc
+  + Flow Control: Stop sender from overwhelming the receiver
+  + Synchronization: to indicate one symbol ended
+  + Error correction and retransmission: when symbols were misunderstood
+  + Encryption: avoid interception
+- Why doesn't internet use circuit switching?
+  1. Computer use tends to happens in bursts
+  2. Different applications need different rates (e.g. video streaming vs SSH)
+  3. Circuit switching addes per-communication state maintenance
+- Packet switching working principles
+  1. Packets are routed individually, by looking up address in router's local table
+  2. All packets share full link capacity
+  3. Routers maintain no per-communication state
+- Packet switches have buffers
+- Why internet uses packet switching?
+  1. Full use of expensive switches
+  2. Many bursty flows can share the same link efficiently
+  3. Resilience to failure of links & routers
+- Propagation delay : time taken by a single bit to travel over a link at propagation speed c
+- Packetization delay: time from when the first to the last bit of a packet is transmitted
+- Queu[e]ing delay: time packet has to wait at some switch for other packets to be forwarded before it can be forwarded
+- End to end delay: time from when the first bit is sent to the last bit is received sum_i(p/ri + li/c + Q_i(t))
+- Real time applications (YouTube, Zoom, etc) need to cope with queuing delay
+- Bucket model of a queue
+- Breaking message into packets allows parallel transmission across all links, reducing end to end delays
+- Properties of queuing:
+  1.
+- Ethernet switch:
+  1.
+- Packet switch jobs:
+  1. Lookup addresses in a forwarding table
+  2. Switching to the correct egress port
+- Ternary Content Addressable Memory
+- Output vs Input Queued switches
+- FIFO properties
+  1. Free for all
+  2.
+- Strict priorities: different queues for different priorities
+- Weighted Fair Queueing (WFQ) : send lowest bit-by-bit finishing time next
+- Guaranteed Delay
+- Invariant to maintain to guarantee no packet loss due to buffer overflow :
+  `A(t + T) - A(t) <= B + R * T`
+- Sigma-Rho regulation
+- Leaky bucket regulation
+- RSVP : populate sigma rho